-“Finally, one of my friends told me about an opening with a corporate client of VentureWeb’s,” Russell says.
-After doing his own research on VentureWeb to understand what they were all about, something special really won him over.
+“Finally, one of my friends told me about an opening,” Russell says.
+After doing his own research to understand what they were all about, something special really won him over.

-My first point of contact with VentureWeb.
-Diana Worthington’s professionalism and confidence were crucial in assuring me that I wasn’t talking to some shady recruitment organization,” he continues.
+My first point of contact was with Diana Worthington.
+Her professionalism and confidence were crucial in assuring me that I wasn’t talking to some shady recruitment organization,” he continues.

 The rest, they say, is history.